tarrade/proj_structure_code_workflow_ML/README.md

 │
 ├── environment.yml           <- The requirements file for reproducing the analysis environment, e.g.
 │                                generated with `pip freeze > requirements.txt`
-├── config-private.yml        <- config file in YAML, can be exported as env vars if neede │
+├── config-private.yml        <- config file in YAML, can be exported as env vars if need │
 ├── data
 │   ├── external             <- Data from third party sources.